 Key precept: Its always been about redeeming the whole world back from the Serpent.

-As this study reaches the point at which the nation of Israel comes into existence, don’t abandon the foundational theme, plots and definitions already established.
-If we maintain the same consistency with the Bible as with any other work of literature, we will avoid the all-too-common practice of lifting passages out of context to make the text say the exact opposite of what the entire message actually is.
+If we maintain the same consistency with the Bible as with any other work of literature, we will avoid the all-too-common practice of taking passages out of context.

 Why would anyone do that?
 To benefit one person or group at the expense of others.
 This is a common strategy among: